Queries with Window Functions

 Example 1 – Aggregate window function over a partition

-clause divides the rows into groups, or partitions, that have the same values as the specified expressions.
+The PARTITION BY list in the OVER clause divides the rows into groups, or partitions, that have the same values as the specified expressions.

 This example compares employees' salaries with the average salaries for their departments: